openseattle/convictionvacation/CONTRIBUTING.md

 ## Where can I go for help?

-If you need help, you can ask questions on our mailing list, IRC chat, or [list any other communication platforms that your project uses].
+If you need help, you can ask questions and reach out on our [Slack workspace].
+TODO: add link?

 ## What does the Code of Conduct mean for me?